pedrogasparcs/react-weather-board/README.md

 # react-weather-board
-UpLabs exercise using webpack, react-js, sass.
+Exercise using webpack, react-js, sass.
 Data provided by OpenWeatherMap.org

 ### Cloning this repo? please follow these steps: